Review | Former CIA director John Brennan takes on Trump, and doesn’t hold back

 Trump’s circle appalled Brennan from the start, as his book makes clear.
 First buddy Lindsey O. Graham, the senator from South Carolina, appeared driven by “craven politics.”
 Rep. Devin Nunes, for a time chairman of the House Intelligence Committee, was neither “smart” nor “genuinely interested in national security.”
 Mike Pompeo, who succeeded Brennan as CIA director before becoming secretary of state, “solidified his reputation of putting loyalty to Donald Trump above commitment to country.”

 Brennan seemed convinced that Russia was manipulating Trump.
 How did a former CIA director come to this startling judgment?
 He doesn’t present much new evidence.
 He writes that his suspicions began in July 2016, after he conducted an all-source review of “everything relevant to Russian interference in elections.”
-He then asked for an urgent meeting with President Barack Obama and told him, “Mr. President, it appears that the Russian effort to undermine the integrity of the November election is much more intense, determined, and insidious than any we have seem before.”
+He then asked for an urgent meeting with President Barack Obama and told him, “Mr. President, it appears that the Russian effort to undermine the integrity of the November election is much more intense, determined, and insidious than any we have seen before.”

 Sen. Mitch McConnell, as majority leader a member of the “Gang of Eight” that Brennan briefed on this same intelligence, rejected it with a conspiratorial view that has become a Trump talking point: “One might say that the CIA and the Obama administration are making such claims in order to prevent Donald Trump from getting elected president.”
 Brennan says he was “completely gobsmacked” by McConnell’s partisan cynicism.